 - upon reasonable request, make available to Customer information necessary to demonstrate compliance with the obligations in this Section.

 Codility agrees, at the request of Customer, to submit to audits to ascertain and/or monitor Codility’s compliance with this DPA.
 Customer will bear the fees of any auditor and any expenses incurred by Codility in complying with this Section and Section 4(f).
 Any audits shall be carried out no more than once in any 12 month period with reasonable notice and during regular business hours and in a manner which is not disruptive to Codility’s business, and under a duty of confidentiality, by Customer and/or by a third party appointed by Customer and accepted by Codility.
 The scope of such an audit will be agreed in advance and shall not involve physical access to the servers on which Customer Personal Information is hosted.
 Customer hereby agrees that an audit may only be conducted if necessary to prove facts which Codility cannot verify by providing Client with independent evidence of its compliance with a third party certification program.
 The results of any audit will be considered Codility confidential information.

 Codility may engage third parties to act on its behalf for the purpose of satisfying its obligations to provide the Service and may delegate all or part of the processing activities to such sub-processors.
 Codility shall enter into contractual arrangements with such sub-processors requiring them to guarantee a similar level of data protection compliance and information security to that provided for in this DPA and the Agreement.
 For the purposes of this Section, Customer hereby consents to Codility engaging sub-processors reasonably required to assist Codility for the purposes of providing the Service.
-Codility shall inform Customer of any intended changes concerning the addition or replacement of sub-processors.
+A list of sub-processors will be made available in a timely manner upon Customer’s request via [email protected]

 7. Data Transfers